 Mohamad Mostafa Nassar

-The motivation to write this post was based on few biased anti-Islamic websites that propagated “The word “Love” is not mentioned in the Quran!” and that Islam is the religion that promotes hatred, killing, etc. Someone has truly said, “Your eyes will see what what you want to see.”
+The motivation to write this post was based on few biased anti-Islamic websites that propagated “The word “Love” is not mentioned in the Quran!” and that Islam is the religion that promotes hatred, killing, etc. Someone has truly said, “Your eyes will see what you want to see.”

 Well, without going into any further details the post below will summarize one of the core tenets of Islam and prove that it encourages mankind to love each other.
-All references below are from The Quran and teachings of Prophet Muhammad (pbuh).
+All references below are from The Quran and the teachings of Prophet Muhammad (pbuh).

 With this you should be able to conclude how Muslims are instructed to co-exist peacefully with everyone around.
 The citations below are all-inclusive and none of these are limited to Muslims.
 In other words one cannot be a good Muslim if he does not have a good character and live peacefully with Non-Muslims.

 Message #1 : Allah loves those who love one another

 Since Allah, the Creator, has designed humans Islam uses the carrot and the stick approach wherever required.
 The carrot helps mankind to do good stuff in order to get certain rewards whereas the virtual stick ensures that they abstain themselves from doing anything that is disliked by Allah.
 The following quote from The Prophet (pbuh) is unambiguous and deserves, in our opinion, to be on top.

 You will not enter paradise until you have faith; and you will not complete your faith till you love one another. ~ Tirmidhi 2688